Coffee with a Cop is on a mission to improve trust and build relationships – one cup of coffee at a time.

 With Honolulu PD hosting their first event, Coffee with a Cop is now in all 50 States

-Officially recognized as the National Coffee with a Cop day where every law enforcement agency in the United States hosts a Coffee with a Cop event on the same day.
+COPS office supports and establishes a National Coffee with a Cop day where every law enforcement agency in the United States hosts a Coffee with a Cop event on the same day.
+The National Coffee with a Cop day will be held on the first Wednesday of October annually.

 The officers behind Coffee with a Cop have served communities in a variety of units – from Narcotics to SWAT to Department leaders.
 They all share a commitment to collaboration and relationship-building.